cnord/doc-gsm-devices/eng/common/03-05-arm-wrl-keyfob.md

 \imgcapt{img/k14.png}{CN-Keypad}

 The device state can be controlled or its status can be recognized using the "CN-Keypad” wireless keypad.
-All wireless devices are connected to the "Nord GSM" device via the CN-WRL expander.
 To add a keypad to the device configuration, it is necessary to do the following.

 * Remove the cover from the keypad.